 In developing countries, the challenge will be to ride the technology wave in a way that helps them emerge from the pandemic stronger.
 In the 1990s and early 2000s, emerging markets and developing economies had been the engine of global growth.
 But even before the pandemic, labor productivity was slowing.

 Then came COVID-19.
 Firms that didn’t shut down were forced into semi-hibernation, sometimes propped up by government stimulus, loose monetary policy, and financing from international financial institutions.
-Investment took a major hit, plunging by 10.6 percent in emerging markets and developing economies (if China is included)—a much deeper hole than during the Great Recession.
+Investment took a major hit, plunging by 10.6 percent in emerging markets and developing economies (if China is excluded)—a much deeper hole than during the Great Recession.
 School disruptions have interrupted learning, undermining the accumulation of human capital.
 Economists expect the scars of the pandemic will run deep.
 Now, even as some advanced economies reopen, many developing countries are being battered by fresh waves of COVID-19 cases.

 Emerging markets and developing economies are expected to grow 6 percent in 2021, according to a World Bank Group forecast issued in June, but the growth forecast is notably uneven across the developing world.
 In updated forecasts released in July, the International Monetary Fund warned that the outlook for emerging markets is darkening compared with advanced economies, with vaccine access acting as the main fault line.

 But emerging markets and developing countries could re-establish themselves as dynamic forces in the global economy—if a technological virtual circle takes hold that boosts productivity.
 That optimistic scenario, according to World Bank Group economists, would require vaccination campaigns to proceed smoothly and policymakers to implement business-friendly reforms, including diversifying their economies away from over-reliance on commodities and tourism, and allowing resources to be shifted to more productive parts of the economy.